tlk00/BitMagic/README.md

 - operations with rank: population count distances on bit-vector.
 Rank-Select operations are often used in succinct data structures

-### Serialization with Compression
+### Serialization with compression

 BitMagic can serialize-compress bit-vector for efficient storage and transfer.
-BitMagic uses integer compression schemes: GAP-RLE-Delta plus Elias Gamma coding and Interpolated Binary Coding.
+Naturally BitMagic uses integer compression schemes: GAP-RLE-Delta combined with Elias Gamma coding or Interpolated Binary Coding.

-Over all compression is hybrid model, where bit-vector is partitioned in order to adaptively set the best representation.
-An important difference is that BitMagic compression is adaptive and it remains efficient for both sparse and dense distributions of bits.
+BitMagic serialization-compression is a hybrid model, where bit-vectors are partitioned in order to adaptively set the best representation.
+BitMagic compression is adaptive and it remains efficient for both sparse and dense distributions of bits.
 Dense blocks are coded using complementary compressed integer lists.

 BitMagic is tested on Gov2 benchmark set of inverted lists.
 [http://bitmagic.io/bm5-cmpr.html](http://bitmagic.io/bm5-cmpr.html)